aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 TGSI_SEMANTIC_POSITION
 """"""""""""""""""""""

-Position, sometimes known as HPOS or WPOS for historical reasons, is the location of the vertex in space, in ``(x, y, z, w)`` format. ``x``, ``y``, and ``z`` are the Cartesian coordinates, and ``w`` is the homogenous coordinate and used for the perspective divide, if enabled.

-As a vertex shader output, position should be scaled to the viewport.
-When used in fragment shaders, position will be in window coordinates.
-The convention used depends on the FS_COORD_ORIGIN and FS_COORD_PIXEL_CENTER properties.

-XXX additionally, is there a way to configure the perspective divide? it's accelerated on most chipsets AFAIK...

-Position, if not specified, usually defaults to ``(0, 0, 0, 1)``, and can
-be partially specified as ``(x, y, 0, 1)`` or ``(x, y, z, 1)``.

-XXX usually? can we solidify that?
+For vertex shaders, TGSI_SEMANTIC_POSITION indicates the vertex shader output register which contains the homogeneous vertex position in the clip space coordinate system.
+After clipping, the X, Y and Z components of the vertex will be divided by the W value to get normalized device coordinates.

+For fragment shaders, TGSI_SEMANTIC_POSITION is used to indicate that fragment shader input contains the fragment's window position.
+The X component starts at zero and always increases from left to right.
+The Y component starts at zero and always increases but Y=0 may either indicate the top of the window or the bottom depending on the fragment coordinate origin convention (see TGSI_PROPERTY_FS_COORD_ORIGIN).
+The Z coordinate ranges from 0 to 1 to represent depth from the front to the back of the Z buffer.
+The W component contains the reciprocol of the interpolated vertex position W component.

 TGSI_SEMANTIC_COLOR
 """""""""""""""""""

-Colors are used to, well, color the primitives.
-Colors are always in ``(r, g, b, a)`` format.

-If alpha is not specified, it defaults to 1.
+For vertex shader outputs or fragment shader inputs/outputs, this label indicates that the resister contains an R,G,B,A color.

+Several shader inputs/outputs may contain colors so the semantic index is used to distinguish them.
+For example, color[0] may be the diffuse color while color[1] may be the specular color.

+This label is needed so that the flat/smooth shading can be applied to the right interpolants during rasterization.

 TGSI_SEMANTIC_BCOLOR
 """"""""""""""""""""

 Back-facing colors are only used for back-facing polygons, and are only valid in vertex shader outputs.
-After rasterization, all polygons are front-facing and COLOR and BCOLOR end up occupying the same slots in the fragment, so all BCOLORs effectively become regular COLORs in the fragment shader.
+After rasterization, all polygons are front-facing and COLOR and BCOLOR end up occupying the same slots in the fragment shader, so all BCOLORs effectively become regular COLORs in the fragment shader.

 TGSI_SEMANTIC_FOG
 """""""""""""""""